Family Days at the Gallery: April 2026 Edition

 - Offers ongoing family‑friendly activities year‑round at the Gallery spaces.

-Looking for fun things to do with the kids this school holiday season?
+Looking for fun things to do with the kids this April?
 Make your way to National Gallery Singapore, where art comes alive through interactive workshops, storytelling sessions, and imaginative play spaces.
 Whether you’re planning a weekend outing or a midweek adventure, the Gallery is packed with creative ways to spend quality time together.

 GalleryToddlers!